azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-student-guide-Intelligent-analytics.md

 _Visualization and reporting_

-1. What tool would you recommend Adventure Works utilize for constructing their real-time sentiment dashboard?
+1. What tool would you recommend AdventureWorks utilize for constructing their real-time sentiment dashboard?

 2. How would you build this dashboard using the tool you recommended?